authkeys-io/microservice/README.md

 * `appAuthc(req, res, next)`: Middleware for checking the bearer token of a request against the configured app keys (see below).
 Will give the correct authorization error if none is allowed.
 Use this in your routes!
-* `slackMessage(message, icon, callback)`.
+* `slackMessage(type, message, icon, callback)`.
 Notification method for sending updates to Slack.
 Errors are sent to Slack by default, but you can send other notifications if you need to.
+You can send things to different hooks using the 'type' modifier.
+If there is no specific hook for that type (see SLACK_HOOK_SOMETHING below for how to do that), it will be sent via the default hook.

 Environment variables
 ---------------------